albertkun/23S-ASIAAM-191A/docs/labs/week5/index.md

 ![](./media/intro.png){: style="max-width:300px"}

 !!! tldr "Goals"
+    - Create a Google Form with meaningful questions
+    - Embed a Google Form into a website using an iFrame
+    - Implement a trigger for geocoding "location" data in Google Sheets
     - Replace our GeoJSON with data from a Google Sheet
     - Be able to use loops and conditional statements in JavaScript
     - Understand what an API is